andy-12-08/AWS_DevOps_Project_1/README.md

-Implementation of a continuous delivery pipeline for a simple web application.
+Implementation of a continuous delivery pipeline for a simple web application (Node.js web application built using Express).
 The following was implemented:
 • Set up a GitHub repository to store the application code.
 • Create the environment where the web application will be deployed using AWS Elastic Beanstalk.